mirucon/required-ja/required.md

 *   Include comments.php (via [comments_template()](https://codex.wordpress.org/Function_Reference/comments_template)).
 *   Themes may be backwards compatible, but only for 3 major WordPress versions (version 4.5 if 4.8 is latest).
 *   Themes should not remove, hide, or otherwise block the admin bar from appearing.
+*   Core theme activation UX should not be modified.
+There should be no *redirect on activation* behaviour.

 [**» Explanations & examples**](https://make.wordpress.org/themes/handbook/review/required/explanations-and-examples/#core-functionality-and-features)